MarcoBetti1/llmchess/README.md

 - `GET /api/games/{game_id}/history` – returns the saved structured history if present.
 - `GET /api/games/live` – placeholder (empty array).

-Note: GameRunner ends a game on the first illegal move.
-The UI sends `illegal_move_limit`, but it is not enforced beyond that behavior.
+Note: GameRunner ends a game on the first illegal move; there is no configurable illegal-move limit in the UI.

 ## Prompting modes and customization